Registering Names and Armory

 • ask a herald at a consult table to convert your cash into a check: they are not allowed to do so.
 You may, however, ask someone not associated with a consult table.

-Where to mail the forms
+Where to send the forms

 Once you have assembled the packets for each action, you should send them, including all required copies directly to the address listed below.
 While it is a good idea to show them to your local herald (who can get a copy for their records), local heralds are not authorized to accept submissions on behalf of the kingdom.
 Submissions should never be given to the local herald for submission, nor should they be mailed to Black Lion or anyone else.